Traits

 Interactions:

-• Filigree: All modifications made to a Crowned marking by Filigree will be symmetrical.
+• Filigree: All modifications made to a Crowned marking by Filigree will be symmetrical and have crisp, unblended edges.

-Splash is a white marking that appears to "spilling" upward from the horse's legs or face.
+Splash is a white marking that appears to be "spilling" upward from the horse's legs or face.

 Splash's borders should be crisp and somewhat jagged, without holes or cut-outs.